mquinodo/AutoMap/README.md

 # AutoMap
-Tool to find regions of homozygosity (ROHs) from exome sequencing data.
+Tool to find regions of homozygosity (ROHs) from sequencing data.

 This software was written by Quinodoz *et al.* from the University of Lausanne, Switzerland.
 It was presented at XX and is published in XXX.
 The online version can be found at: